-Parts (d)-(f) follow immediately from Corollary \ref{cor-he-vrf} and the corresponding results about $\alpha $-rotating families.
-Indeed by Corollary \ref{cor-he-vrf} we can assume that the collection $\Nl$ is $\alpha$-rotating with respect to an action of $G$ on the hyperbolic space $\mathbb K$ provided by Theorem \ref{he-vrf}, and Theorem \ref{theo;app_wind} and Proposition \ref{prop;quotient_isom} apply to the corresponding rotating family.
+Parts (d)-(f) can be derived from Corollary \ref{cor-he-vrf} and the corresponding results about $\alpha $-rotating families.
+Indeed by Corollary \ref{cor-he-vrf} we can assume that the collection $\Nl$ is $\alpha$-rotating with respect to the action of $G$ on the hyperbolic space $\mathbb K$ provided by Theorem \ref{he-vrf}.
 Recall that the space $\mathbb K$ constructed in the proof of Theorem \ref{he-vrf} contains $\G $ as a subspace and it is obvious from the construction that $\d_{Hau} (\G, \mathbb K)<\infty $.
-The inclusion of $\G $ in $\mathbb K$ is $G$-equivariant and hence elements of $G$ which are loxodromic (respectively, parabolic or elliptic) with respect to the action on $\G $ are also loxodromic (respectively, parabolic or elliptic) with respect to the action on $\mathbb K $.
-Thus Theorem \ref{theo;app_wind} yields parts (d) and (e).

-Similarly elements of $\bar G$ which are loxodromic (respectively, parabolic or elliptic) with respect to the action on $\Gamma (\bar G, \bar X\sqcup\mathcal{\bar H})$ are also loxodromic (respectively, parabolic or elliptic) with respect to the action on $\mathbb K /Rot$.
-Applying Proposition \ref{prop;quotient_isom} we obtain (f). \end{proof}
+Thus the inclusion of $\G $ in $\mathbb K$ is a $G$-equivariant quasi-isometry and hence an element $g\in G$ is loxodromic (respectively, parabolic or elliptic) with respect to the action on $\G $ if and only if it is loxodromic (respectively, parabolic or elliptic) with respect to the action on $\mathbb K $.
+Thus Theorem \ref{theo;app_wind} yields parts (d)and (e).
+Similarly an element of $\bar G$ is loxodromic (respectively, parabolic or elliptic) with respect to the action on $\Gamma (\bar G, \bar X\sqcup\mathcal{\bar H})$ are also loxodromic (respectively, parabolic or elliptic) with respect to the action on $\mathbb K /Rot$ and we obtain (f) by applying Proposition \ref{prop;quotient_isom}. \end{proof}

 For hyperbolically embedded collections, we obtain the following.

 \begin{thm} Let $G$ be a group, $X$ a subset of $G$, $\Hl $ a collection of subgroups of $G$.
 Suppose that $\Hl\h (G,X)$.
 Then for any finite subset $Z\subseteq G$, there exists a family of finite subsets $\mathcal F_\lambda \subseteq H_\lambda \setminus \{ 1\} $ such that for every collection $\N =\{ N_\lambda \lhd H_\lambda \mid \lambda \in \Lambda \}$ satisfying $N_\lambda \cap \mathcal F_\lambda =\emptyset$ the following hold. \begin{enumerate} \item[(a)] The natural map from $H_\lambda /N_\lambda $ to $\bar G$ is injective for every $\lambda \in \Lambda $.